Hezbollah tunnels

-Hezbollah's underground tunnels (or Hezbollah Tunnels Network or Hezbollah's Underground Facilities, أنفاق حزب الله) refer to a network of underground passages used by Hezbollah, primarily in southern Lebanon, along the Lebanon-Israel border.
+Hezbollah's underground tunnels (or Hezbollah tunnels network or Hezbollah's underground facilities, أنفاق حزب الله) are a network of underground passages used by Hezbollah, primarily in southern Lebanon, along the Lebanon-Israel border.
 These tunnels are often used for military purposes, such as smuggling weapons, storing supplies, and allowing fighters to move discreetly.
 The tunnels have been a significant concern for Israel, which views them as a direct security threat.
 The presence of tunnels near the so-called blue line, as well as incursions into Lebanese territory by other countries, constitute a violation of United Nations Security Council Resolution 1701, such violations contribute to the ongoing tensions between Israel and Hezbollah.

 History

 Nicholas Blanford, a Beirut-based Hezbollah expert considers that Hezbollah's tunnel networks began in the mid-1980s after the 1982 Lebanon War resulting from the invasion of Lebanon by Israel that led to the creation of the Hezbollah.
+These tunnels were built with North Korean engineering designs, aided by financial and logistical support from the Iranian government, and facilitated by Ba'athist Syrian leadership discussions that connected North Korean officials with Hezbollah's network.
 These tunnels were used shortly after launching its own military operations against the occupation state in the 1990s.
 However, the investment in tunnel construction has been increased since the early 2000s, due partially to the armed conflict with the South Lebanon Army and military operations against Israeli military posts in occupied Lebanese territory, and particularly since the 2006 Lebanon War.
 Israel has conducted operations to locate and destroy these tunnels, viewing them as a significant threat to its security.

+In April 2026, Syria reported it found two Hezbollah smuggling tunnels in the Qusayr region, near the village of village of Hosh al‑Sayed.
+The tunnels crossed the border from the Syrian territory to the Lebanese territory.
+Both tunnels were located within 24 hours of each other.
+Later sealed by the Syrian forces.

 Operation Northern Shield

 In December 2018, Israel launched "Operation Northern Shield" to detect and destroy the tunnels.
-In recent years, the Israeli Defense Forces (IDF) claimed to have found and destroyed several tunnels crossing the border from Lebanon into Israel.
+Since 2018, the Israel Defense Forces (IDF) claimed to have found and destroyed several tunnels crossing the border from Lebanon into Israel.